 Last year, a number of Reache students were unable to continue their training because of travel and accommodation costs.
 ForHousing has been working in partnership with the hospital make sure students have access to more affordable homes.

-Henry Terefenko, ForHousing CEO, said: “Ordsall is a popular location for commuters and young people, and the need for affordable homes there was growing.
+Henry Terefenko, ForHousing Managing Director, said: “Ordsall is a popular location for commuters and young people, and the need for affordable homes there was growing.
 We are delighted to be able to deliver this, and know that we’re making a positive difference to the area.”

 “At ForHousing, we’re committed to building high-quality affordable homes and creating possibilities for people to reach their full potential.
 Homes are the first steps on the journey to a better life.